 I often say that when it comes to K-12 learning technologies, we need lots of innovators working in different ways on the same opportunities.
 My team and I believe this can help speed up the innovation cycle for lots of great, affordable solutions aimed at tough instructional challenges.

 Grant-makers, including my team at Gates, often strive to fund the “best” intervention with hopes it will produce results and be able to “go to scale.”
 But this needle in a haystack approach can be ineffective when it comes to early stage learning technologies.
 New applications and tools are rarely “right” from the beginning.
 They need time for testing with users and room for shifts in functionality and business model.
+Just like companies students hit with do my essay online requests, we're about to become as useful and successful.
 Philanthropy can have the unintended consequence of buffering entrepreneurs from the natural give and take between product developers and customers that makes solutions better.